Core Teaching Awards

 Evaluation practices that bring about improvements in teaching and learning within the area of Computing

 Evaluation comprises making judgements about the quality of programs and activities that are part of the academic, cultural and social experience of higher education.
-This may include showing advanced skills in evaluation and reflective practice; using a variety of evaluation strategies to bring about change; adapting evaluation methods to different contexts and diverse student needs and learning styles; contributing professional expertise to the field of evaluation in order to improve program design and delivery; and the dissemination and embedding of good practice identified through evaluation.
+This may include showing advanced skills in evaluation and reflective practice; using a variety of evaluation strategies to bring about change; adapting evaluation methods to different contexts and diverse student needs and learning styles.
+Depending on the award type this might include contributing professional expertise to the field of evaluation in order to improve program design and deliver (general award) or contribution to course development and practice (early career award); and the dissemination and embedding of good practice identified through evaluation.

 Innovation, leadership or scholarship that has influenced and enhanced learning and teaching and/or the student experience within the area of Computing

-This may include participating in and contributing to professional activities related to learning and teaching; innovations in service and support for students; coordination, management and leadership of courses and student learning; conducting and publishing research related to teaching; demonstrating leadership through activities that have broad influence on the profession; providing innovative learning and teaching for different contexts, including technology enhanced environments, for large and small class sizes and/or to meet the needs of a diverse student cohort; and influencing the overall academic, social and cultural experience of higher education.
+This may include participating in and contributing to professional activities related to learning and teaching; innovations in service and support for students; coordination, management and leadership of courses and student learning; conducting and publishing research related to teaching.
+Providing innovative learning and teaching for different contexts, including technology enhanced environments, for large and small class sizes and/or to meet the needs of a diverse student cohort; and influencing the overall academic, social and cultural experience of higher education.
+For the general award, this also includes demonstrating leadership through activities that have broad influence on the profession, while for the early career award this includes a trajectory of leadership through activities that have broad influence on the profession.

 Application Process